-Q- How is the Gold price per ounce determined?
+How is the gold per ounce price determined?

 Approximately 31.1035 grams of 24 karat pure gold makes up a troy ounce, while a kilogram consists of 32.15 troy ounces.
 The gold spot price per ounce is influenced by various factors, including these major ones:

-- Current events: In times of geopolitical or economic uncertainty, and specifically in the event of war, the price of gold tends to climb, for many consider Gold as a safe-haven for investments.
+- Current events: In times of geopolitical or economic uncertainty, and specifically in the event of war, the price of gold tends to climb, because many people consider gold as a safe-haven for investments.

-- Currency and Economic Strength: As the dollar strengthens, the price of gold tends to fall, while its price rises as the dollar weakens.
+- Currency and Economic Strength: As the dollar strengthens, the price of gold tends to fall, consequently its price rises as the dollar weakens.
 Similarly, the price of gold tends to rise when economies struggle.
-In general, Gold is considered more stable than economies or other forms of investments, which leads to this effect.
+In general, gold is considered more stable than fiat economies or other forms of investments, which leads to this effect.

-- Market speculation: Gold prices are highly volatile with constant fluctuations, and, as such, investors often bet on the prices of gold.
+- Market speculation: Gold prices are highly volatile with constant fluctuations, and investors often bet on the prices of gold.

-With a rich history among almost all cultures over the world, gold remains a highly popular investment.
-Although it has multiple uses, its primary function is typically to serve as a way of diversifying existing Precious Metals individual Investment Retirement Accounts, as well as a hedge against inflation and an often volatile futures market.
+With a rich history amongst almost all cultures over the world, gold remains a highly popular investment.
+Although it has multiple uses, its primary function is to typically hedge against inflation and an often volatile futures market as well as a way of diversifying existing Precious Metals Investment Retirement Accounts.

-Gold has been one of the most valuable precious metals - a symbol of wealth, for centuries, due to its rarity and its ability to hold its worth for a long time.
-Historically, it has been the most common way to pass on one’s wealth as the inheritance from one generation to the next one.
-It has therefore been connected with extravagance and affluence for many years.
+Gold has been one of the most valuable precious metals and has been a symbol of wealth for centuries due to its rarity and its ability to hold its worth for a long time.
+Historically, it has been the most common way to pass on one’s wealth as an inheritance from one generation to the next.

 Today, gold in the shape of physical bullion bars and coins is the most preferred investment.
-Paper certificates are also available for purchase, however, they do not garner a significant amount of attention due to the lack of physical ownership.
-The paper certificate is merely a statement indicating the ownership of a specific amount of gold, which is stored at a secure depository.
+Paper certificates are also available for purchase; however, they do not garner a significant amount of attention due to the lack of physical ownership.
+The paper certificate is merely a statement indicating the ownership of a specific amount of gold, which is stored in a secure depository.